-A woman may experience any number of feelings after an abortion.
-In fact, a whole range of feelings can be normal.
+People may experience any number of feelings after an abortion.
+In fact, a whole range of feelings can be possible.
 There is no “right” way to feel afterwards.
-Most women report feeling relieved that it is over and that they feel fine – confident that the abortion was the best choice under difficult circumstances.
-Research supports the fact that most women do not report regrets or severe emotional distress.
+Most people report feeling relieved that it is over – confident that the abortion was the best choice under difficult circumstances.
+Research supports the fact that most people do not report regrets or severe emotional distress.

-Some women experience positive feelings mixed with some transient feelings of sadness, guilt or anger.
-Sometimes people think they are experiencing guilt when they are actually feeling sad.
+Some people experience sadness, guilt or anger.
 Sadness is often about the fact that a pregnancy occurred at the wrong time.
 It may be related to feeling a sense of loss and a need to grieve.
-Although this process passes through predictable stages, everyone grieves differently and the intensity will not be the same for everyone.
-Grief may be about the pregnancy, but also for the loss of an important relationship or even about the vision of how a woman thought her life would unfold.
+Everyone grieves differently and the intensity will not be the same for everyone.
+Grief may be about the pregnancy, but also for the loss of an important relationship or even about the vision of how a person thought their life would unfold.
 At the same time, moving through the abortion can affirm the concept of oneself as a person who is able to handle a life crisis with courage and dignity.